AdobeDocs/analytics.en/help/admin/admin/c-data-governance/data-labeling/gdpr-namespaces.md

 >[!CAUTION]
 >
->The namespaces "visitorId" and "customVisitorId" are reserved for identifying the Analytics legacy tracking cookie and the Analytics customer visitor ID.
+>The namespaces `visitorId` and `customVisitorId` are reserved for identifying the Analytics legacy tracking cookie and the Analytics customer visitor ID.
 Do not use these namespaces for custom traffic or conversion variables.

 For more information, see [Provide a Namespace when Labeling a Variable as ID-DEVICE or ID-PERSON.](/help/admin/admin/c-data-governance/data-labeling/gdpr-labels.md)